- Where to stay

-Unique accommodation close to nature – 29 sustainable places to stay in Sweden
+Unique accommodation close to nature – 27 sustainable places to stay in Sweden

-From rustic eco-lodges and historic cabins to floating hotels and luxurious glamping – the Swedish forest is scattered with unique and sustainable places to stay.
-Spend a few nights here, and you’re guaranteed to take long-lasting memories with you home while leaving as few footprints as possible.
+From rustic eco-lodges and historic cabins to floating hotels and modern glamping – the Swedish forest is scattered with unique places to stay.

 All accommodations are listed from north to south.
 Click to go directly to:

-Sápmi Nature Camp, Jokkmokk
+Sápmi Nature Camp, Swedish Lapland.

-Experience the indigenous Sami culture at Sápmi Nature Camp, approved by Nature's Best.
+Experience the indigenous Sámi culture at Sápmi Nature Camp, approved by Nature's Best.

 Photo: Lennart Pittja/Sápmi Nature/imagebank.sweden.se

-Sápmi Nature Camp, Jokkmokk
+Sápmi Nature Camp, Swedish Lapland.

 Photo: Lennart Pittja/Sápmi Nature/imagebank.sweden.se

-Sápmi Nature Camp
+Sápmi Nature Camp, Swedish Lapland

 Photo: Lennart Pittja/Sápmi Nature/imagesbank.sweden.se